List of NCAA Division I men's basketball career scoring leaders: All-time conference scoring leaders

 The following list contains current and defunct Division I conferences' all-time scoring leaders.
 The "conference founded" column indicates when each conference first began intercollegiate athletic competition, not necessarily when they began basketball.
 For example, the Great West Conference was established as a football-only conference in 2004 but became an all-sports conference in 2008 (with basketball actually beginning in 2009–10).
 Also note that some of the schools on this list are no longer in the conference in which they are identified.
-Utah, for instance, is currently a member of the Pac-12 Conference, but when Keith Van Horn set the scoring record it was still a member of the Western Athletic Conference.
-Similarly, BYU is currently in the Big 12 Conference, but the career of its scoring leader Jimmer Fredette coincided with the program's last four seasons in the Mountain West Conference.
+Utah, for instance, is currently a member of the Big 12 Conference, but when Keith Van Horn set the scoring record it was still a member of the Western Athletic Conference.
+Similarly, BYU is also a current Big 12 member, but the career of its scoring leader Jimmer Fredette coincided with the program's last four seasons in the Mountain West Conference.

 No player scored more Patriot League points than CJ McCollum (2,361).

 Tyler Hansbrough amassed an ACC-record 2,872 points at North Carolina.

 Bo McCalebb netted a Sun Belt record 2,679 points at New Orleans.

 Bill Bradley, the Ivy League's all-time leading scorer, is also in the Naismith Memorial Basketball Hall of Fame.